Eemil Toivonen

-Eemil Toivonen (born 12 December 2006) is a Finnish professional footballer who plays as a left back for Veikkausliiga club IFK Mariehamn, on loan from HJK Helsinki.
+Eemil Toivonen (born 12 December 2006) is a Finnish professional footballer who plays as a left back for Veikkausliiga club HJK Helsinki.

 Career

 Toivonen played in the youth sector of MPS in Malmi, Helsinki until the end of 2018, when he joined the youth academy of HJK Helsinki.
 On 31 March 2025, he extended his contract with HJK and was loaned out to IFK Mariehamn for the 2025 Veikkausliiga season.